About Us

 After three or four meetings, the growing group created a Project Charter, chose the name Bannerman Green Not-for-Profit Housing Co-op Inc, and submitted Articles of Incorporation.

-At present, the group consists of 90 members.
+At present, the group consists of about 100 members.
 Some members hope one day to become residents at the Bannerman Green Co-op, others are interested in helping with the project as a means of being involved in the community.

 Drawing on his experience as an architect and a pioneer of carbon-neutral building methods in Winnipeg, Dudley led the group through a Collective Design Process to help members clarify their vision for the project.
 All stakeholders (potential residents, neighbours, etc) were invited to contribute.
 You can find more details about this process on this page.